 Do you want to invent or experiment with new materials?
-Are you interested in contributing to the innovation and application of nanotechnology, biotechnology, microelectronics, 21st century energy production/transmission/consumption, and new lightweight, fuel efficient vehicles?
+Are you interested in contributing to the innovation and application of nanotechnology, biotechnology or microelectronics?

-While the community is traditionally small, the discipline has a significant impact on the nationís economic health, defense and human welfare needs.
+While the community is traditionally small, the discipline has a significant impact on the nation's economic health, defense and human welfare needs.
 Graduates are employed in many fields ranging from aerospace to forensics to transportation.

-Your skills will also be sought by top-tier technology companies and Fortune 500 companies in the region, U.S. Departments of Energy and Defenseís National Laboratories and academia.
-In addition, you can work in research, development, manufacturing, marketing, materials design and structures for small and large companies or start your own business.
+Your skills will be sought by top-tier technology companies and Fortune 500 companies in the region, the U.S. Department of Energy's National Laboratories and academia.
+In addition, you can work in:

-We have 19 full-time professors and other researchers with expertise in metals, ceramics, polymers, electronic materials and computational materials science.
-Many are internationally and nationally known for their work.
-Our faculty members and students pursue research in:
+Our professors and researchers have expertise in metals, ceramics, polymers, electronic materials and computational materials science.
+Many are internationally and nationally known for their work and pursue research along with our students in:

-You will receive an academically challenging, personalized and "hands-on" education using the latest technology so you can be immediately productive in your career.
+You'll receive an academically challenging, personalized and "hands-on" education using the latest technology.

 Our small classes average 20 students, allowing you to receive personal attention from faculty members and have meaningful interactions with your peers.
 Our lab classes average 12 students, which are further segmented into smaller lab groups.